 Photography Diploma Level 3

-You will also study Maths and English.
+You will also have the opporunity study Maths and/or English.
 Please check our English and Maths page for further information.

 Follow @CCNCreativeArts on Twitter or @CCNCreative on Instagram for updates and examples of current student work.

 Our students exhibit their work to family, friends, the public and local employers at the end of each year.

 Our Creative Arts students have access to exclusive facilities in our state of the art Creative Arts Building

 All of our creative arts courses are awarded by the University of the Arts London